CyberSource Decision Manager Application

 Use the App

-Once you have installed, configured, and enabled the CyberSource Decision Manager Application, the app automatically begins sending eCommerce orders to Decision Manager for fraud detection.
+Once you have installed, configured, and enabled the Cybersource Decision Manager Application, the app automatically begins sending eCommerce orders to Decision Manager for fraud detection.
 The amount of work you must do to process orders depends on your app configuration.
 For example, in the most streamlined scenario (you enabled both an Order Synch Frequency and Cancel Order When Rejected in DM), you only have to process orders in Decision Manager.

 Refer to the Application Logic section at the end of this document for a diagram of the order status change process.